surveysolutions/docs/content/headquarters/config/server-setup.md

     - To install the Survey Solutions to your Windows server, follow the [installation instructions]({{< ref "/headquarters/config/server-installation" >}}).

-    - To host your Survey Solitions instance inside a docker container, follow the [docker instructions]({{< ref "/headquarters/config/docker" >}}).
+    - To host your Survey Solutions instance inside a docker container, follow the [docker instructions]({{< ref "/headquarters/config/docker" >}}).

     - If you are deploying to Amazon AWS cloud, there